xanh18/ProjectAPi/README.md

-# ProjectAPi

-Learned how to write a Rest=api with the .net6 framework
+I created a Rest API with the .net framework

+What have I Learned ?

+How to connect a Rest API to an Azure server

+Custom Crud requests for the Rest API